Krabi Town Itinerary: Where Limestone Karsts Meet Mouthwatering Markets

 Upon landing at Krabi International Airport, you have two transportation options: a private taxi ($15) that will get you to town in 30 minutes, or a shared songthaew ($3) that takes twice as long but provides an immediate immersion into Thai transit culture.
 The songthaew—essentially a pickup truck with bench seats that Americans would only consider riding in after several tequila shots—offers the added bonus of meeting fellow travelers who might share your bewildered expression.

-Begin with breakfast at Relax Coffee, where $2 buys banana pancakes that taste like a carnival funnel cake’s exotic cousin.
+Begin with breakfast at Relax Coffee, where $2 buys banana pancakes that taste like a carnival funnel cake’s exotic cousin—just one of many delightful things to do in Krabi Town that won’t break your budget.
 The coffee comes sweetened unless you specifically request otherwise, much like the way American chain restaurants assume you want enough ice to sink the Titanic.

 Spend your morning exploring Krabi Town’s riverside promenade, featuring the iconic crab and eagle statues.
 Unlike America’s roadside attractions (looking at you, world’s largest ball of twine), these actually have cultural significance.
 The eagle (Krabi’s provincial symbol) and crab (from the town’s name) form excellent photo opportunities with the limestone karsts in the background.
 The entire walkway stretches about half a mile, dotted with food vendors selling coconut ice cream that somehow tastes more coconutty than anything available in U.S. grocery freezers.